 |---|---|---|---|

 Before any expansion or new module purchase, model both CAS and component pricing.
-Calculate the break-even point for user overlap (typically 60%+).
-If the same users access 4+ modules, CAS is likely more cost-effective.
+Calculate the break-even point for user overlap, typically 60 percent or above.
+If the same users access 4 or more modules, CAS is likely more cost-effective.
 If distinct user groups access different modules, component licensing avoids paying for unused access.

 Audit actual user activity in JDE and reclassify users to the lowest appropriate tier.
 Enterprise users performing only General-level functions should be downgraded.
 Read-only users should be moved to Casual or Self-Service.
-Typical savings: 15–40% of user licence costs.
+Typical savings: 15 to 40 percent of user licence costs.

 If licensed under enterprise metrics, implement automated monitoring of employee count, revenue, and COGS against licensed thresholds.
-Set alerts at 80% and 90% to trigger proactive negotiations rather than reactive true-ups.
-Negotiate "JDE-active" metric definitions and acquisition grace periods.
+Set alerts at 80 and 90 percent to trigger proactive negotiations rather than reactive true-ups.
+Negotiate JDE-active metric definitions and acquisition grace periods.

 Confirm that no non-JDE workloads run on servers with restricted-use Oracle DB or WebLogic licences.
-A single non-JDE application on a JDE database server triggers full-use licensing at $47,500/processor — the most expensive single finding in JDE audits.
+A single non-JDE application on a JDE database server triggers full-use licensing at $47,500 per processor.
+The most expensive single finding in JDE audits.